Remnants & Realisation: Encounter, London

 The Pharos Arts Foundation is pleased to present Absolute Zero, the first solo show from artist Adam Ball in Cyprus.
 The exhibition includes signature minimal paper cut-outs, coloured fabric cut-outs and new raw pigment paintings.
 This recent body of work has been evolving since it was first exhibited at the Goss-Michael Foundation and the Bait Al Zubair Museum in 2015.
 The exhibition will be on show from 28 September until 2 November 2016, before touring to the UK to be exhibited at Eton College, Windsor from 12th November until 12th December 2016.

-Re:Define: Dallas Contemporary Museum
+Re:Define: Dallas Contemporary Museum, US

 2014